Kaolin dosage

 Description

-Kaolin determination allows us to characterize the composition and purity of this natural white clay, used in many industrial sectors, including cosmetics, natural pharmacy, ceramics, plastics, and the environment.
+Kaolin analysis allows for the characterization of the composition and purity of this natural white clay, used in numerous industrial sectors, including cosmetics, natural pharmaceuticals, ceramics, plastics, and environmental applications.
 The analysis aims to determine the mineralogical nature of the material as well as the possible presence of metallic or silicate impurities that could alter its properties or limit its use.

-This service is aimed at manufacturers, formulators and suppliers of raw materials wishing to guarantee the conformity and quality of their kaolin-based products according to current technical and regulatory requirements.
+This service is aimed at manufacturers, formulators and suppliers of raw materials wishing to guarantee the conformity and quality of their kaolin-based products according to the technical and regulatory requirements in force.

 Kaolin: a technical and natural clay